-Want to do something life changing with your summer?
-Well here’s you chance to explore and discover the real Sri Lanka where you will get to see some amazing scenery, meet friendly locals and volunteer on rewarding projects to help make a difference.
+Want to do something life changing with your next holiday?
+Well here’s your chance to explore and discover the real Sri Lanka where you will get to see some amazing scenery, meet friendly locals and volunteer on rewarding projects to help make a difference.

 One of our favourite and most popular destinations, Sri Lanka has it all.
 This truly magnificent and uncrowded country has a wealth of culture, an abundance of golden sandy beaches with crystal clear seas, lush rain forests, 8 Unesco World Heritage Sites, masses of wildlife and plenty more to experience.

 Our three week action packed group adventure will allow you to learn all about Buddhism by visiting the famous Temple of Tooth Temple in Kandy, climb Sigiriya Rock, pick tea in ‘Little England’, swim under mesmerising waterfalls, visit the World’s End, have a go at stick fishing in Mirissa, relax on the beautiful beaches and get up close to some amazing wildlife on safari!

 Our structured itinerary will allow you to make the most of your three-week trip, taking in the famous and best sights as well as the not so known local treasures.
 We have maximised time to provide you with something different and exciting everyday, while keeping transit times to a minimum.

 You will travel by private mini bus in a small group of no more than 15, where you will get to make lasting friendships and memories.
 Our local coordinator will accompany you throughout your stay, so you can learn all about the local culture and history.

 For the last part of your trip, your time will be split between sightseeing, volunteering and relaxing.
 You will have the opportunity to help make a difference to the local community by teaching English to young children or to help aid in the conservation of the endangered sea turtles at our local hatchery / sanctuary.